Sculpture on Sample/ArtWalk

 The Public Art Committee will be selecting a minimum of one artwork for permanent display.
-The purchase budget established for the permanent artwork(s) is $38,000.00.
+The purchase budget established for the permanent artwork(s) is up to $49,000.00.
 The price will include all taxes and fees.
 Within the fee, the artist will make recommendations to the city regarding the design of the permanent site and present a public lecture regarding public art.
 The public art program will pay $2,000 to each artist selected for temporary display through the program; $1,000 when the artwork is placed within its location and $1,000 when the artwork is removed after the program is complete.

 The project is open to any professional visual artist with experience implementing their ideas and work in the public realm.
 Artist or Professional Artist means a practitioner in the visual arts, generally recognized by critics and peers as a professional of serious intent and ability.
 Indications of a person’s status as a professional artist include, but are not limited to, income realized through the sole commission of artwork, frequent or consistent art exhibitions, placement of artwork in public institutions or museums, receipt of honors and awards, and training in the arts.

 Artists are NOT eligible who are immediate family or business partners of members of the Public Art Committee, the selection committee or program staff.

 The application process is managed by the City of Coral Springs.
 The Coral Springs Public Art Committee serves as the selection committee, along with one business person and one general resident (or combination of the two) chosen by the Committee.
 Final purchase approval is contingent upon inspection for wind load and current Florida Building Code, ensuring long-term conservation of the artwork.

 The Public Art Selection Committee shall consider the following issues: